Can dogs eat graham crackers? Yes, dogs can eat Graham crackers safely in small amounts.

 My Dog Ate Graham Crackers: What Should I Do?

 If your cheeky dog has snaffled a Graham cracker without being offered, don’t worry.
 It won’t do him any harm.

-If your dog is allergic to any of the ingredients in Graham crackers, follow the advice provided by your vet when they were diagnosed.
+If your dog is allergic to any of the ingredients in Graham crackers, follow the advice from your vet when they were diagnosed.

 How To Give A Dog Graham Crackers